 Cavani’s love of Batistuta made him follow the Italian league that Gabriel Batistuta played for in his first spell in Europe.

-More so, it is based on the fact that as a kid, Cavani’s grandparents were said to have emigrated to Marinello which is a few kilometers from Florence where Batistuta’s Fiorentina is located.
+More so, it is based on the fact that as a kid, Cavani’s grandparents were said to have emigrated to Marinello, which is a few kilometres from Florence, where Batistuta’s Fiorentina is located.